 - a.
 The proceedings of the review shall be informal and confined to factors relating to program eligibility and a determination of whether the decision denying assistance to the applicant is justified or not. - b.
-The PHA shall notify the applicant of the date, time and place of conducting the informal review at least a week prior to the date of the review. - c.
+The PHA shall notify the applicant of the date, time and place of conducting the informal review at least a week prior to the date of the review.
+Informal reviews may be done over the telephone at the discretion of the PHA. - c.
 The applicant shall have the right to present his objections either orally or in writing. - d.
 A representative of the Housing Choice Voucher Department may be present.